signorpipo/wle-aligner/README.md

 ## :warning: Warning
 This tool is very experimental.
 To perform this alignment it tries to guess which objects/resources might represent the same thing on both projects.
 This means that there might be mistakes in this process.

 Always verify that the aligned project is OK after using the tool.
 Make sure to use version control.

+## Why should I use this?

+The aligner is useful when you have a project which contains multiple wlp projects that share similar resources and objects.
+If you find yourself copy pasting stuff between projects, when the same resource does not actually have the same ID on both projects you always have to manually fix the references.

+After the projects have been aligned, most resources will share the same ID on both projects, so it will be easier to sync them!

 ## Installing